 - Premature delivery

-Women who are past the menopausal age are more likely to develop a malignant cyst as opposed to those who are still in the reproductive age.
+Women who are past the menopausal age are more likely to have ovarian cancer as a cause of an ovarian cyst..

 Ruptured Cyst: Although the development of these fluid-filled sacs in or on your ovary should rarely be a cause of concern, sometimes the cystic ovarian mass can grow to a large size and even rupture, leading to pain, internal bleeding, and other discomforts.

-Ovarian Torsion (Adnexal Torsion): Abnormal enlargement of a cyst can cause the ovary to move from its original position and twist itself around its own ligaments.
+Ovarian Torsion (Adnexal Torsion): Any ovarian cyst can cause the ovary to twist around its blood supply resulting in pelvic pain.

 Though this condition is rare, it is accompanied by pelvic pain.
 If left untreated, it may also restrict the blood flow to the ovary.

 1. Ovarian cysts need to be surgically removed